 Progress to Success is a diversity peer mentoring and community enrichment program designed to provide an extra layer of support to law students beginning the summer before first year.
 It consists of three parts:

 - Progress to Success Academy: A one-week program of law classes and community building held the week before orientation.
 During the Academy, incoming Suffolk Law students will learn how to navigate the law school environment.

 - Peer Mentorship: First-year students are paired with diverse upper-level mentors.
 Upper-level mentors serve as an additional resource for academic, social, and emotional support, providing a more guided and inclusive experience.

 - Community Enrichment: Progress to Success mentees and mentors participate in workshops and seminars during the school year.
 Workshop topics include professional development and networking opportunities with diverse alumni; exam prep sessions; and bar prep strategy sessions for student nearing graduation.
 These workshops provide students additional academic, professional and community support.

-Progress To Success is a peer mentoring program designed to provide an extra layer of support to first year students.
-The program assists nontraditional students in their transition to the law school community.
-Suffolk University Law School defines nontraditional students as those who have been historically excluded or marginalized from the legal profession/law school community based on any of the following factors, including but not limited to race, ethnicity, socioeconomic status, or sexual orientation/identity.
+Diverse, nontraditional, and first-generation law school students are invited to participate in Progress to Success.
+Progress to Success assists these students in their journey through law school.
+Suffolk Law defines nontraditional students as those who have been historically excluded or marginalized from the legal profession/law school community based on, but not limited to, race, ethnicity, socioeconomic status, or sexual orientation/identity.